 - 3.4.1.
-Two Account Holders make a bilateral Pre-Purchase Agreement of certificates and make it known to Issuing Body by one of the agreement parties or their representative. - 3.4.2.
+Two Account Holders make a bilateral Pre-Purchase Agreement of certificates and make it known to the Issuing Body by sending a copy of the mutually signed Pre-Purchase Agreement by one of the agreement parties or their representative. - 3.4.2.
 Issuing Body assigns a unique Pre-Purchase Agreement Identifier to the Pre-Purchase Agreement. - 3.4.3.
-To give effect to a Pre-Purchase Agreement between two Account Holders, Account Holders place Pre-Purchase Bids in any given Auction.
-A Sales or Purchase Bid is considered as a Pre-Purchase Bid when it contains a Pre-Purchase Agreement Identifier.
+To give effect to a Pre-Purchase Agreement between two Account Holders,. either one of the agreement parties submits a Pre-Purchase Bid to the Issuing Body before the Auction opens.
+The method for submitting the Pre-Purchase Bid is sending an email to salesbids@puro.earth unless otherwise instructed.
+The email shall contain: the auction date, Pre-Purchase Agreement Identifier, volume and per CORC price.
+It may also include Optional Criteria on Removal Method and Country of Origin of the CORC. - 3.4.4.
+When Issuing Body receives a Purchase Bids with a Pre-Purchase Agreement Identifier, the Issuing Body then executes the settling process and transfers CORCs between the Accounts of selling and buying Account Holders as agreed in the Pre-Purchase Agreement - 3.4.5.
+CORCs for Pre-Purchase transaction are selected in the order of the Issuing Date, starting from the earliest. - 3.4.6.
+Pre-Purchase Bids are not visible to other participants of the Auction.